OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board - Passthrough/README.md

 The Brook form factor was chosen due to its compatibility with a number of existing enclosures and holders.

 A 4pin (1x4pin) JST 2.00mm connector labeled `expansion` can be found on the left side that allows for either a compatible OLED display to be connected or general I2C expansion add-ons.
+An additional 4pin (1x4pin) QWIIC connector can be found with the same access to the I2C pins for those that want to experiment with other devices.

-A 4pin (1x4pin) 2.54mm connector labeled `toggle` can be found on the left side that allows for the connection of common toggle switches found on some arcade sticks.
+A 3pin (1x3pin) 3.81mm screw terminal row labeled `toggle` can be found on the left side that allows for the connection of common toggle switches found on some arcade sticks.
 These are generally used to actions like a LS/DP/RS or SOCD toggle.
 As these are normal GPIO pins they can be mapped to anything you wish via the web-config.

 A 3pin (1x3pin) JST 2.00mm connector labeled `RGB LED` can be found on the left side that allows for the connection of addressible RGB LEDs.
 Our code is compatible with most WS2812B and SK6812 LEDs.

 A 20pin (2x10pin) 2.54mm connector is located in the bottom left of the board, matching the location and pinout of standard Brook boards.
 If you are planning to use the 20pin connector you do not need to use the screw terminals on the board, and vice versa if you prefer to wire a stick yourself.

 A 4pin (1x4pin) JST 2.00mm connector is located beside the 20pin connector which can be used with the standard Brook 4-pin harness allowing for access to A2, L3 and R3.

-Six 2pin (1x2pin) JST 2.00mm connectors labeled `option X` can be found along the bottom of the board.
-These can be used via the web-config to set up any number of combinations of features such as dual directional, turbo, reverse direction etc.
+A 10pin (1x10pin) 3.81mm screw terminal row labeled `optional pins` can be found at the bottom right of the board.
+These can be used via the web-config to set up any number of combinations of features such as dual directional, turbo, reverse direction etc.  You will also find redundant points for L3 and R3 (this allows you easy access to all normal inputs without the use of a 20pin connector)

-A 2pin (1x2pin) JST 2.00mm connector labeled `5v out` can be found on the right side of the board which can be used for connecting additinoal devices which need to be powered via 5v such as an additional board like the Antagonist v2.0 or a strip of remote controlled LEDs.
+A 2pin (1x2pin) 3.81mm screw terminal row labeled `5v out` can be found on the right side of the board which can be used for connecting additinoal devices which need to be powered via 5v such as an additional board like the Antagonist v2.0 or a strip of remote controlled LEDs.
 Please take note of the power draw these connected devices will have and ensure you are not drawing too much power.

-A 20pin (1x20pin [5x4pin]) 3.5mm screw terminal row can be found along the top of the board which allows for an additional way to connect joysticks and buttons to the board should you not want to use the 20pin harness.
+A 20pin (1x20pin) 3.81mm screw terminal row can be found along the top of the board which allows for an additional way to connect joysticks and buttons to the board should you not want to use the 20pin harness.
 This screw terminal row also has access to `option 1`.

 A USB-C port can be found on the right side of the board.
 USB-C was chosen as it is the current industry standard and can allow for very low profile builds should you choose to make a version of the board with depopulated headers.